 - Suboccipital triangle: The rectus capitis posterior major, obliquus capitis inferior, and obliquus capitis superior form the suboccipital triangle, in which the posterior arch of the atlas, vertebral artery, and 1st cervical spinal nerve run.

 Minor Epaxial Muscles

 Finally, there are three groups of muscles that have an embryonic origin in epaxial regions and can therefore be considered true deep muscles of the back: levatores costarum, interspinales, and intertransversarii.
 They are all innervated by posterior rami of spinal nerves.
-Students in the spring 2021 Human Anatomy course need to know about levatores costarum, but not the other two muscles.
+Students in the fall 2021 Human Anatomy course need to know about levatores costarum, but not the other two muscles.

 - Levatores costarum muscles originate on the transverse processes from C7 to T11, run obliquely inferiorly and laterally and insert onto the rib below the vertebra of origin around the tubercle.
 Contraction of levatores costarum fibers elevates the ribs.

 - Interspinales pass between adjacent spinous processes on either side of the interspinous ligaments in the lumbar and cervical regions.